GMOD/jbrowse-components/website/docs/user_guide.md

 The SV inspector can be launched from the main menu bar

 This will bring up an "import form" that asks you for your SV evidence.
-This can be provided using a URL in these formats:
+This can be provided opening a file locally or using a URL for files in the following formats:

-- VCF (plain text VCF, not tabix VCF)
+- VCF or VCF.gz (plain text VCF, or (b)gzipped VCF)
 - BEDPE
 - STAR-fusion result file
-- or other formats

 ![](./img/sv_inspector_importform.png)
-SV inspector import form
+Figure showing the SV inspector import form

 ### Example SV inspector workflow